Kamps-Duac/kording/README.md

 # kording
 Use simple controls to display a musical scale.

+# getting started
+ - fork the repo
+ - run `npm install`
+ - run `bower install`
+ - resolve any error/dependency issues
+ - `grunt serve` to preview the app
+ - refer to the `yo angular` [documentation](https://github.com/yeoman/generator-angular) for more info!

 # tasks

 Here we will list tasks to be completed.
 Tasks can be edited and added at will, and claimed by anyone to be achieved.